 Why R v Vickers is important

-An intention to cause grievous bodily harm is sufficient as the mens rea for murder.
+In R v Vickers, the Court confirmed that an intention to cause grievous bodily harm is sufficient as the mens rea for murder.

 Vickers broke into a premises in order to steal money.
 During the break-in, Vickers came across the victim who resided in the flat above the shop.
 The defendant attacked the victim, who subsequently died from her injuries.

 Vickers was convicted of murder on the basis that he intended to cause grievous bodily harm.
 He appealed this conviction, arguing that an intent to cause grievous bodily harm was not sufficient to satisfy the mens rea of murder.